LearnersGuild/curriculum-app/modules/Migrations-Snapshot--Goal-447/README.md

 ## Skills

-- Can explain what a database migration is, and why we need it
+- Can describe what a SQL migration is
+- Can describe why we need SQL migrations
 - Can take an existing SQL schema, and convert them into migrations
-- Can create automated scripts to `reset`, `migrate`, and `seed` the database
+- Can create automated scripts to `reset`, `migrate`, and `seed` a SQL database

 ## Description